-Some of the longest balance transfer promotional periods to date have been up to 36 months.
+Right now, 21 months is the longest 0% intro balance transfer APR in the industry.
 This provides the opportunity to transfer and pay off debt with a long payment window.
-However, the longest deals are the toughest ones to get, requiring good to excellent credit score.
-There are some great offers of 18, 20 and 21 months with 0% APR.
+However, the longest deals are the toughest ones to get, requiring a good to excellent credit score.
+There are some great offers of 15, 18 and 21 months with 0% intro APR.

-- Introductory offer
+- Introductory offer.

-- Revert rate
+- Revert rate.

-- Balance transfer fee
+- Balance transfer fee.

-- Maximum transfer amount
+- Maximum transfer amount.

-- Other balance transfer conditions
+- Other balance transfer conditions.

-- Annual fee
+- Annual fee.